KSP-KOS/KOS/doc/source/bindings.rst

 query-able this way, provided that you spell the term exactly as it appears in the resources window.

+You can also get a list of all resources, either in SHIP: or STAGE: with the :RESOURCES suffix.

 ALT ALIAS
 ---------